THE COUNTY OF HUDSON

 day for that year only.
 An employee who is changed to a work schedule and then returned

-to her/his original work schedule on less than thirty (30) calendar days’ notice shall receive
+to his/her original work schedule on less than thirty (30) calendar days’ notice shall receive

-F. An employee may request a change in her or his work schedule.
-Permission to
+F. An employee may request a change in his or her work schedule.
+Permission

-days per week the employee begins work before 6AM or ends work after 7PM.
-For
+per week the employee begins work before 6AM or ends work after 7PM.
+For example, an

-example, an employee who begins work before 6AM on two days out of a five day
+employee who begins work before 6AM on two days out of a five day workweek shall

-calendar year, the employees shift differential shall be pro-rated accordingly.
-This pro-
+of a calendar year, the employees shift differential shall be pro-rated accordingly.
+This proration

-shall be re-computed whenever the employee’s work schedule is changed by the County.
+differential, shall be re-computed whenever the employee’s work schedule is changed by the

 L. No shift shall exceed 16 hours and the unit employee shall work 40 hours per